danomatika/ofxLua/README.md

 [OF github repository](https://github.com/openframeworks/openFrameworks)

-Currently, ofxLua is being developed on Mac OSX and has been tested on OSX, iOS, & Linux.
+Currently, ofxLua is being developed on macOS and has been tested on macOS, iOS, & Linux.
 Android should work but has not been tested.

 Installation and Build
 ----------------------

-Place ofxLua within a folder in the apps folder of the OF dir tree:
+Place ofxLua within a folder in the apps folder of the OF directory tree:

     openframeworks/addons/ofxLua